Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Introduction

-then equation \eqref{eq:main_eq} has a weak solution (\cref{weak_existence}).
-We also construct a counter-example showing optimality of this condition (\cref{cor:counter}).
-Similarly, we also show that if
+then the equation~\eqref{eq:main_eq} has a weak solution (Theorem~\ref{th:weak_existence}) and for $d=1$ equation~\eqref{eq:main_eq} has a strong solution (Theorem~\ref{th:strong_existence}).
+We also construct a counter-example showing the optimality of this condition (Theorem~\ref{th:counter_example}).
+We also show that if the process $L$ is an $\alpha$-stable process or its ``relative'' (see Theorem~\ref{th:levy_existence} for the precise condition), $\alpha\in(1,2)$, and

-then equation \eqref{eq:main_eq_levy} has a weak solution (\cref{levy_existence}).
-This extends the recent results of Krylov \cite{Kr20}, where these statements were proven in the Brownian setting ($H=\frac12$).
+then the equation~\eqref{eq:main_eq_levy} has a weak solution (Theorem~\ref{th:levy_existence}) and for $d=1$ it has a strong solution (Theorem~\ref{th:str_levy_existence}).
+This extends the recent results by Krylov \cite{Kr20}, where these statements were proved in the Brownian setting ($H=\frac12$).

-Let us recall that deterministic ordinary differential equations can be ill-posed, meaning that they may have multiple or no solutions, but by adding noise, they become well-posed.
+Let us recall that deterministic ordinary differential equations can be ill-posed, meaning that they may have multiple or no solutions, but by adding noise, they can become well-posed.
 This phenomenon is called \textit{regularization by noise}.

 In the case where the noise is a standard Brownian motion, the problem has been widely studied.
-The first results in this direction are due to Zvonkin \cite{Zvo74} and Veretennikov \cite{Ver80}, who proved strong existence and uniqueness of solutions to SDE
+The first results in this direction are due to Zvonkin \cite{Zvo74} and Veretennikov \cite{Ver80}, who proved the strong existence and uniqueness of solutions to the SDE

-when $b$ is a bounded measurable function and $W$ is a Brownian motion.
-Later Krylov and R\"ockner \cite{KR05} and Zhang \cite{Zhang11} extended these results to the case where $b\in L_q([0, T], L_p(\R^d))$, $p,q\in[1,\infty]$ and
+where $b$ is a bounded measurable function and $W$ is a Brownian motion.
+Later, Krylov and Röckner \cite{KR05} and Zhang \cite{Zhang11} extended these results to the case where $b\in L_q([0, T], L_p(\R^d))$, $p,q\in[1,\infty]$ and

-This condition is often referred to in the literature as the Ladyzhenskaya-Prodi-Serrin condition (LPS).
-One can observe that if \eqref{eq:KR} is satisfied, then at small scales, noise dominates the drift.
-Furthermore, noise is less regular than the drift, which allows for regularization by noise to take place.
+This condition is often referred to in the literature as the Ladyzhenskaya--Prodi--Serrin condition (LPS).
+One can observe that if~\eqref{eq:KR} is satisfied, then at small scales, the noise dominates the drift.
+Furthermore, the noise is less regular than the drift, which allows for regularization by noise to occur.
 This regime is often called subcritical.
 For a more detailed discussion, we refer to \cite[Section~1.1]{GG23}.

 If, on the contrary, $\frac{2}{q} + \frac{d}{p} > 1$ (supercritical regime), then at small scales, the drift dominates, and as a result, regularization by noise is not guaranteed.
-In fact, for any values of $p, q, d$ satisfying this inequality, there exists a drift $b \in L_q([0, T], L_p(\R^d))$ for which even weak uniqueness fails for SDE \eqref{bmeq}, see \cite[Section~1.3]{GG23}.
+In fact, for any values of $p, q, d$ satisfying this inequality, there exists a drift $b \in L_q([0, T], L_p(\R^d))$ for which even weak uniqueness fails for SDE~\eqref{bmeq}, see \cite[Section~1.3]{GG23}.